psaia/allwrite-docs/README.md

 # eggplant

 Write and organize your documentation using Google Drive.
-This application is meant to be installed on a server and used with a theme.

 ### Why?